 The BCSC will lead the work to implement passport for registrants during 2009.
-The registration passport, which we published in December 2008, will significantly streamline the registration process for dealer firms and will be implemented at the same time as the national rule harmonizing registration requirements.
+The registration passport, which is scheduled to come into force on September 28, 2009, will significantly streamline the registration process for dealer firms and will be implemented at the same time as the national rule harmonizing registration requirements.